sheldarr/yolo-crawler/README.md

-# YoloCrawler
+# Yolo Crawler

 Description:
-low-end dungeon crawler (or something of the sort)
+Low-end dungeon crawler (or something of the sort)

 How things work:
 - All configuration files are json files